gmwxio/wxcli/examples/eg-commands-main/README.md

 ## Commands example (main package)

-Here, we're using `AddCommand` to add other `Opts` instances into our root instance:
+Here, we're using `AddCommand` to add other `WXCli` instances into our root instance:

 <!--tmpl,code=go:cat main.go -->
 ``` go